-- ♦ Anyone violating any of the provisions of the Campaign Practices Act is guilty of a misdemeanor and punishable by not more than six months in the county jail, a fine of not more than \$1,000, or both. - ♦ Any corporation, person or organization violating the contribution limits or prohibited acts is subject to a civil penalty up to \$10,000.
+- ◆ Anyone violating any of the provisions of the Campaign Practices Act may be guilty of a misdemeanor or felony resulting in a fine, incarceration, or both. - ♦ Any corporation, person or organization violating the contribution limits or prohibited acts is subject to a civil penalty up to \$10,000.
 This civil action may be brought by any candidate adversely affected by the transgression, any political party or a prosecuting authority.